sfeeser/clearml-aws/terraform/terraform-valid.md

     `student@bchd:~$` `terraform --version`

-0. Your Terraform code requires the configuration file (spec/config.yaml) to exist, as the root main.tf attempts to load it.
-Create the Mock Configuration File.
-Create the spec/ directory and populate it with a minimal config.yaml that includes the required structure in your repository root.
+0. Edit spec/config.yaml, found in the root directory of this repo as main.tf attempts to load it from there.

     ```
     # Minimal Mock Configuration for Local Validation